mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       getKeyByAltName(keyAltName: String): Iterable<Document>;

       // Encrypts a BSONValue with a given key and algorithm.
       // Returns an encrypted value (BSON binary of subtype 6).
-The underlying implementation may return an error for prohibited BSON values. encrypt(value: BSONValue, opts: EncryptOpts): Binary;
+The underlying implementation MAY return an error for prohibited BSON values. encrypt(value: BSONValue, opts: EncryptOpts): Binary;

       // Decrypts an encrypted value (BSON binary of subtype 6).